-While there are many different methods I may use to assist individuals, families and couples navigate personal issues and behavioral health symptoms, I work primarily from the Internal Family Systems (IFS) approach, incorporating Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT) techniques.
-Using these approaches will require introspection into and integration of different “parts” of one’s self, as well as occasional written or experiential exercises outside of session.
-I am also body-based in exploring and managing distressing symptoms.
-Therefore mindfulness practices are regularly incorporated in sessions, and encouraged to be practice in daily life.
+While there are many different methods I may use to assist individuals, families and couples navigate personal issues and behavioral health symptoms, I work primarily from an attachment based approach, incorporating Gottman Method, Narrative Therapy, Internal Family Systems (IFS) and Dialectical Behavioral Therapy (DBT) techniques.
+Using these approaches will require introspection into patterns of relating to self and others and integration of different “parts” of one’s self.
+I am also trained in Eye Movement Desensitization and Reprocessing (EMDR) and support clients in identifying maladaptively stored memories and beliefs that contribute to distressing symptoms and behaviors.
+Mindfulness practices are also regularly incorporated in sessions, and encouraged to be practice in daily life to assist clients in expanding their window of tolerance and enhancing self regulation.
 My goal is to provide a safe space and guided support, as you humbly make sense of the path that brought you here, while courageously paving the way for a life full of vitality.

 Areas of interest and expertise: